Metaswitch/chronos/doc/scaling.md

 ## Rebalancing timers

+When a Chronos cluster scales up/down then any existing timers will no longer be on the right replicas (given the new configuration).
+For example, when a new node is added it can immediately start accepting new timers, but it won't have any of the load of the existing timers on it.

-When a Chronos cluster scales up/down then we want to rebalance the timers, so that new Chronos nodes can take over some of the load, and leaving Chronos nodes can be safely removed from the cluster.
+We therefore want to rebalance the timers, so that new Chronos nodes can take over some of the load, and leaving Chronos nodes can be safely removed from the cluster.

 After the Chronos cluster configuration changes, new, updated and popped timers are rebalanced to the correct Chronos nodes, given the new configuration.
 This process is described [below](scaling.md#rebalancing-timers---passive-method).